bofm/sublime-a-file-icon/README.md

     - you install it,
     - you change its preferences,
     - you install a new theme that should be patched.
-2. The icons for custom packages need to be installed.
+2. The icons for packages provided by the community require to be installed.
 E.g. if you want to see `SCSS` icon you should install one of the `SCSS` syntax packages.

 ## Share The Love